Anomaly Detection with Neural Parsers That Never Reject: Approach

-Details of the reinforcement learning approach are provided in \cite{woods2021rlgrit}; here, we focus specifically on the actions that the artificial neural network-based parser learns to perform.
-At every step of the parse, an action involves selecting two atoms \mintinline[breaklines]{text}|'a'| and \mintinline[breaklines]{text}|'b'|, and merging them into a new atom.
-There are three types of merges; the most straightforward of these simply concatenates the two atoms into the atom \mintinline[breaklines]{text}|'ab'|; this can be expressed via the production rule \mintinline[breaklines]{text}|'ab' -> 'a' 'b'|.
+Here, we focus specifically on the actions that the artificial neural network-based parser learns to perform.
+At every step of the parse, an action involves selecting two adjacent atoms, and merging them into a new atom.
+In the following, let us assume that the two atoms are \mintinline[breaklines]{text}|'a'| and \mintinline[breaklines]{text}|'b'|.
+There are three types of merges; the most straightforward of these simply concatenates the two atoms; the result of the merge is the atom \mintinline[breaklines]{text}|'ab'|; this can be expressed via the production rule \mintinline[breaklines]{text}|'ab' -> 'a' 'b'|.
 The {\em anchored merge} takes two atoms, \mintinline[breaklines]{text}|'a'| and \mintinline[breaklines]{text}|'b'|, and merges them into the atom \mintinline[breaklines]{text}|'a'| or \mintinline[breaklines]{text}|'b'| (essentially, deleting the other atom), depending on whether the anchored merge is left- or right-biased; these merges are described, respectively, as: \mintinline[breaklines]{text}|'a' -> 'a' 'b'| and \mintinline[breaklines]{text}|'b' -> 'a' 'b'|.
 Finally, in the {\em subgrammar merge}, one of the two merged atoms is replaced with a special, wildcard-like token \mintinline[breaklines]{text}|'G'| not occurring in the input language.
 Like the anchored merges, subgrammar merges can be left- or right-biased: \mintinline[breaklines]{text}|'aG' -> 'a' 'b'| and \mintinline[breaklines]{text}|'Gb' -> 'a' 'b'|.
+As another example, in \cref{fig:proposed:parser:overview}, the left-biased subgrammar merge combines the atoms \mintinline[breaklines]{text}|'{'| and \mintinline[breaklines]{text}|'a'| into the atom \mintinline[breaklines]{text}|'{G'|, via the production rule \mintinline[breaklines]{text}|'{G' -> '{' 'a'|.
 Notably, the anchored merge is designed to fill a similar role to that of the Kleene star \mintinline[breaklines]{text}|*| (e.g., it can be applied multiple times to parse a sentence such as \mintinline[breaklines]{text}|abbb| to produce \mintinline[breaklines]{text}|abb|, then \mintinline[breaklines]{text}|ab|, and then \mintinline[breaklines]{text}|a|), and the subgrammar merge is designed to fill a similar role to that of the alternation operator \mintinline[breaklines]{text}|||.